-Whether you are from Tanzania or living here temporarily or are just visiting, here are the best things to do in Tanzania in the summer or winter….or any time of the year that you plan to visit.
+Whether you are in Tanzania or living here temporarily or you are just visiting, here are the best things to do in Tanzania in summer or winter or any other time of the year that you plan to visit.

-There is no denial that Tanzania is probably the most naturally blessed with breathtaking attractions in the world, sure!
-There is a reason Tanzania was named the ‘best safari country’ in Africa.
+There is no denial that Tanzania is probably the most naturally blessed country with breathtaking attractions in the world!
+There is a reason that Tanzania was named the ‘best safari country’ in Africa.
 With so many unique attractions in Tanzania, it’s easy to get confused as which destination attraction to choose.

-And with all that Tanzania has to offer, it may be a bit daunting when trying to plan for a safari.
+And with all that Tanzania offers, it may be a bit daunting when trying to plan for a safari.
 So, if you don’t have a clue about where to start, here are the best things to do in Tanzania.

 Oldupai is really among the places you should visit in Tanzania if you’re a history lover.

-Songo Mnara, recognized as UNESCO world heritage site has at least six ruins of the earliest mosques of East Africa which were skilfully built of stones.
+Songo Mnara, recognized a UNESCO World Heritage Site has at least six ruins of the earliest mosques of East Africa which were skilfully built of stones.

-Do you want to see the ruins of the sub-Saharan Africa largest mosques in the 13th and 14th centuries?
+Do you want to see the ruins of the Sub-Saharan Africa largest mosques of the 13th and 14th Centuries?
 Ras Mkumbuu Ruins is the place to go.

-Ras Mkumbuu which is located in Zanzibar archipelago will surely give you the best flavour of how our ancestors strived to cope in the least developed technological era.
+Ras Mkumbuu, located in Zanzibar Archipelago, will surely give you the best flavour of how our ancestors strived to cope in the least developed technological era.

-When we talk about Kilwa Kisiwani we talk about the long history dating back to 10th Century when Sultan Ali ibn al-Hassan Shirazi found the sultanate which would go on to become one of the strongest empires in the East Africa Swahili.
+When we talk about Kilwa Kisiwani we talk about the long history dating back to 10th Century when Sultan Ali ibn al-Hassan Shirazi found the sultanate that became one of the strongest empires in the East Africa Swahili.

-Kilwa Kisiwani has uncountable ruins of the stone-built houses and mosques which makes the place very unique.
-It is no wonder Kilwa has been designated by UNESCO as a world heritage site.
+Kilwa Kisiwani has uncountable ruins of the stone-built houses and mosques which make the place very unique.
+It is no wonder Kilwa has been designated by UNESCO as a World Heritage Site.

 Now, for the artwork lovers!

 Kondoa was declared a UNESCO World Heritage Site in 2006.
 It is one of the best places to learn a history of artwork of our ancestors.
-The Site has an amazing collection of rock art that you wouldn’t want to miss among your top things to do in Tanzania.
+The Site has an amazing collection of rock arts that you wouldn’t want to miss among your top things to do in Tanzania.

-A world without culture would be a very boring place to live, they say!
+A world without culture would be a very boring place to live!